ChaturvediSulabh/web-services-101/README.md

 This repo is part of my committment to code more and learn/imporve at Go/My programming skills.

-In this project I'm trying to build a Donut store by impementing REST API.
+In this project I'm trying to build a Donut store by implementing REST API.

 ## BEHAVIOUR